simpleOnly1/optimial-adaptive-dehaze-master/README.md

 ---------------------------------------------------------------------------------------------
 Instruction：

-1  DCP                                       He's method
+1  DCP                                       ---He's method
-2  Meng gaofeng                              Meng's method
+2  Meng gaofeng                              ---Meng's method
-3  Retinex                                   Retinex method
+3  Retinex                                   ---Retinex method
-4  Guided&Adaptive                           Our's method
+4  Guided&Adaptive                           ---Our's method
-5  Evaluate                                  Contains three evaluate method（PSNR，SSIM,IE）
+5  Evaluate                                  ---Contains three evaluate method（PSNR，SSIM,IE）

 If you want to get more data about the dahaze image, you can search